Formatting Friday: Inserts

 Inserts will separate parts of a story from each other.
 No, not every book gets these separations and probably fewer books should.

 I have two.

-The first pictured would be Life as a Ghost.
-This story follows a young girl that fades into the background of life from high school, into college and through love.
+The first picture would be Life as a Ghost.
+This story follows a young girl that fades into the background of life from high school, into college, and through love.
 So part one is high school.
 Part two is college and part three is the acceptance of love.
 Since there were three distinct separations there are three distinct parts.